seyong2/portfolio/docs/data-science/nlp/word2vec.md

 y_label = tf.compat.v1.placeholder(tf.float32, shape=(None, len(unique_words)))
 ```

-With our input data prepared, the next step is to define the projection layer (recall that skip-gram is a two-layer model).
-In this layer, the one-hot vector is multiplied by a weight matrix, converting it into a dense vector.
-This weight matrix is commonly known as the input embedding matrix.
+With our input data prepared, **the next step is to define the projection layer** (recall that skip-gram is a two-layer model).
+In this layer, **the one-hot vector is multiplied by a weight matrix**, converting it into a dense vector.
+This weight matrix is commonly known as the **input embedding matrix**.
 The dense vector produced has a lower dimensionality than the original one-hot vector, enabling more efficient encoding of semantic information.

 For this example, we want the embedding matrix to be two-dimensional, making it easier to visualize the matrix later.